Understanding

 Coverage

-Pet insurance not only provides a financial safety net, it gives us peace of mind that we can provide for pets when they need us most.
+Pet insurance isn't just a financial safety net; it's peace of mind.
+It ensures you can provide for your pets when they need you most.

 Pre-Existing Conditions

-Some pet insurance companies do differentiate between curable and incurable pre-existing conditions:
+However, insurers do differentiate between curable and incurable conditions:

 Waiting Periods

-- Orthopedic and cruciate ligament coverage: usually 6 months to 1 year.
+3. Orthopedic or ligament injuries: 6 months to 1 year

 Secure Your Pet's